THE ORIGIN OF

 just as Nelson was.

 office inspectors said they would like to wring the neck of

 whoever started the chain-letter scheme of wealth for everybody."

-This statement, made over a
+This statement, made over a month after the launch

-sustained anonymity was a wise choice for
+of SD, suggests that sustained anonymity was a wise choice for

 great nuisances of human history, but she did it with remarkable

 skill and foresight.

 Chain Letter Evolution